UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 * Homework will be reading, a handful of videos, and links to optional external materials -- videos, blog posts, etc.

-* Exercises will be started in class -- but you can finish them at home (and you will need time to do that!)
+* Exercises will often be started in class -- but you can finish them at home (and you will need time to do that!)

 * You are adults -- it's up to you to do the homework.
 But if you don't code, you won't learn to code.
 And we can't give you a certificate if you haven't demonstrated that you've done the work.